GrapheneOS/sqlite4java/README.md

 # Features

-  * **Thin JNI-based wrapper** for <a href='http://sqlite.org/c3ref/funclist.html'>SQLite C Interface</a>.
+  * **Thin JNI-based wrapper** for [SQLite C Interface](http://sqlite.org/c3ref/funclist.html).
 Most of SQLite's user functions (not extender functions) are either already provided by the library or can be easily added.
   * **Single-threaded model** - each SQLite connection is confined to a single thread, all calls must come from that thread.
 Application may open several connections to the same database from different threads.
 Along with the Serializable isolation level from SQLite, this feature facilitates writing very clean and predictable code.
   * **Bulk retrieval** from SELECT statements, greatly improving speed and garbage rate via minimizing the number of JNI calls to `step()` and `column...()` methods.
 See  [SQLiteStatement.loadInts()](http://almworks.com/sqlite4java/javadoc/index.html) for example.
   * **Interruptible statements** support allows to cancel a long-running query or update.
 See [SQLiteConnection.interrupt()](http://almworks.com/sqlite4java/javadoc/index.html).